krenalis/krenalis/doc/src/developers/app/dispatch-events.md

 Now, let's move on to dispatching events to the app using the `EventRequest` method.

-## Event Request
+## Sending an Event

-To dispatch an event to an app, and to preview an event to dispatch, Chichi invokes the `EventRequest` method of the connector:
+Finally, to actually dispatch an event to the app, the `EventRequest` method prepares an HTTP request with all the needed details:

 ```go
 EventRequest(ctx context.Context, typ string, event *chichi.Event, extra map[string]any, schema types.Type, redacted bool) (*chichi.EventRequest, error)
 ```

 Given the event, `EventRequest` returns an HTTP request used to dispatch the event to the destination.
-The following are the parameters:
+The parameters are:

-- `typ`: The type of the event; one of the types returned by the `EventTypes` method.
+- `typ`: The type of the event, one of the types returned by the `EventTypes` method.

 - `event`: The event to be dispatched.

 - `extra`: Extra information required to prepare the request, conforming to the schema of the event type.
-It is `nil` if the event type does not have a schema.
+It's `nil` if the event type doesn't have a schema.

 - `schema`: The schema of the extra information.
-It is the invalid schema if the event type does not have a schema.
+It's the invalid schema if the event type doesn't have a schema.

 - `redacted`: Reports whether authentication data in the returned request must be redacted.
-It is `true` when the returned request is previewed.
+It's `true` when the returned request is previewed.

 `EventRequest` returns the HTTP request to be sent to the app: